-Figure 33: Capability List element
+Figure 40: Capability List element

-Bitmap Width: Specifies the subsequent Capability Bitmap field in octets.
-The Capability Bitmap field can thus include at most the capability with the ID Bitmap Width * 8 – 1.
+Bitmap Width: Contains the width in octets of the subsequent Capability Bitmap field.
+The Capability Bitmap field can thus include at most the capability with the ID Bitmap Width * 8 – 1 since capabilitiy IDs start with 0 (see 7.4).
 The Bitmap Width 0 may be used to indicate an empty list of capabilities where needed.

-Capability Bitmap: A bitmap indicating a subset of capabilities as given in Table 43.
-In the bitmap, the leftmost bit, i.e. the bit to be processed first, corresponds to the ID 0.
+Capability Bitmap: A bitmap indicating a set of capabilities as given in Table 45.
+In the bitmap each bit represents the capability corresponding to the capability ID given by the bit’s offset from the leftmost bit.
+Hence the leftmost bit, i.e. the bit to be processed first, corresponds to the ID 0.
 The rightmost bit, i.e. the bit to be processed last by the definition given in 6.1.1, corresponds to the ID Bitmap Width * 8 – 1.
-If a capability is included in the subset, the bit corresponding to the ID of the capability shall be set to 1.
+If a capability is included in the set, the bit corresponding to the ID of the capability shall be set to 1.
 Otherwise, the bit shall be set to 0.

 For example, a bitmap with a width of 1 octet (8 bits), indicating the presence of the capabilities with the IDs 1, 4 and 7 would be 01001001 (processing from left to right).